AbdelrhmanIbrahim/rendering/readme.md

 - fix rotation + movement events bug ✔
 - add imGui and interact ✔
 - add fmt ✔
-- link to QT ✔
+- get QT in ✔
-- get QT in
+- blend QT windowing with our created naive window
 - small profiling shows swapbuffer waiting take much time, read more about this and vsync
 - add ECS
 - lazy main loop update for input events and comparing ecs worlds in case of changing data internally